NBA's Warriors to keep 'Golden State' in name after move to San Francisco, team president says

 “You know, let’s make some news today.
 It’s official,” Welts said.

-Speculation about a possible name change was a hot-button issue in 2012, when the Warriors announced plans to move from Oakland's Oracle Arena to San Francisco’s Chase Center in 2019.
+Speculation about a possible name change was a hot-button issue when the Warriors in 2012 announced plans to relocate from Oakland's Oracle Arena to San Francisco’s Chase Center in 2019.
 The Chase Center is still under construction, not far from AT&T Park, home of baseball's San Francisco Giants.

 “The reality is, if you’d ask me that question three years ago, I would have lied and told you we’re still thinking about it because we were absolutely set on changing the name of the team back to the San Francisco Warriors,” Welt said in the radio interview.